 Google is updating its search algorithm again and has named it Penguin.
-The most recent update will target websites using spam practices in order to manipulate search engine rankings.
+The most recent update will target websites using spam practices in order to manipulate search engine rankings, reflected in Web 20 Ranker reviews.
 According to the search engine giant, the Google webspam update will launch today and affect around 3% of search results.

 The most common search spam tactics are keyword stuffing web content, having intentional duplicate content throughout a site, and using black-hat linking schemes.
 The fight against such tactics is not new as Google has fought these spamming methods for years.
 The update is more of a roll-out of new and improved ways of detecting such practices for those who continue to try and find ways around the best practices.